If you have lost your MySQL password and are unable to reset it. Follow this blog post to know how to reset the MySQL password

 Error while restarting MySQL

-You might see the error beolow, when you try to start mysql, use the resolution show in below steps,
+You might see the error below when you try to start MySQL.
+Use the resolution shown in the steps below,

 mysqld_safe Directory '/var/run/mysqld' for UNIX socket file don't exists.